Implications of inertial subrange scaling for stably stratified mixing: Abstract

 \section{Abstract}

-The effects of turbulent dynamic range on scalar mixing in stably stratified turbulence are investigated by an adaptation of the theoretical passive scalar modelling arguments of \citet{beguier78} and demonstrated statistically using direct numerical simulations of statistically stationary homogeneous stratified and sheared turbulence (SHSST).
-By analysis of inertial and inertial-convective subrange scaling, we show that the relationship between active scalar and turbulence time scales is predicted by the ratio of the Kolmogorov and Oboukhov-Corrsin constants provided there is sufficient scale separation for inertial and inertial-convective subrange scalings to be valid.
-With this analysis, we show that the turbulent mixing coefficient, $\Gamma \equiv \chi/\epsilon$, that is, within this context defined to be the ratio of available potential energy ($E_p$) and turbulent kinetic energy ($E_k$) dissipation rates, can be estimated by $E_p,E_k$ and a universal constant provided a Reynolds number is sufficiently high, observed here at $\Reb \equiv \epsilon / \nu N^2 \gtrapprox 300$ where $\nu$ is the kinematic viscosity and $N$ is the characteristic buoyancy frequency.
-We propose a model for diapycnal mixing with robust theoretical parametrisation and asymptotic behaviour in this high-$\Reb$ limit.
+We investigate the effects of turbulent dynamic range on active scalar mixing in stably stratified turbulence by adapting the theoretical passive scalar modelling arguments of \citet{beguier78} and demonstrating their usefulness through consideration of the results of direct numerical simulations of statistically stationary homogeneous stratified and sheared turbulence.
+By analysis of inertial and inertial-convective subrange scaling, we show that the relationship between active scalar and turbulence time scales is predicted by the ratio of the Kolmogorov and Obukhov-Corrsin constants provided mean flow parameters permit the two subrange scalings to be appropriate approximations.
+We use the resulting relationship between timescales to parameterise an appropriate turbulent mixing coefficient $\Gamma \equiv \chi/\epsilon$, defined here as the ratio of available potential energy ($E_p$) and turbulent kinetic energy ($E_k$) dissipation rates.
+With the analysis presented here, we show that $\Gamma$ can be estimated by $E_p,E_k$ and a universal constant provided an appropriate Reynolds number is sufficiently high.
+This large Reynolds number regime appears here to occur at $\Reb \equiv \epsilon / \nu N^2 \gtrapprox 300$ where $\nu$ is the kinematic viscosity and $N$ is the characteristic buoyancy frequency.
+We propose a model framework for irreversible diapycnal mixing with robust theoretical parametrisation and asymptotic behaviour in this high-$\Reb$ limit.